Nistof/ping-pong_league/README.md

 VueX is a state management pattern and a library for VueJS applications.
 It is usefull to share data accross components.

+### Axios

+Promise based client that allows to make HTTP requests easily.
+It is used in this project to allow the frontend to communicate with the backend.

 ### eslint

 A linter to ensure that the code produced is clean and easy to read.